The ATP Lyon Open is a tennis tournament that is played on outdoor clay courts in Lyon, France.

 Players Entry List

-The official entry list for the 2023 tournament in Lyon has yet to be released but below is a selection of players that participated in the 2022 singles competition.
+The official entry list for the 2023 tournament in Lyon has now been released and below is a selection of players that will participate in the 2023 singles competition, with Felix Auger-Aliassime and Cameron Norrie being the top seeds.

 - Arthur Rinderknech